Franghias/weather-forecast-with-API/README.md

 This is a personal Python project that fetches real-time weather forecasts from the **National Weather Service (NWS)** API.
 The user can interactively select one of five Texas cities to view the forecast and optionally save it to a local file.
 The app includes user prompts via pop-ups, input validation, and error handling for a smooth user experience.

+This is a video where I explained how the code works and its flow: [Simple Texas Weather Forecast with API](https://angelostate.yuja.com/V/Video?v=13197984&a=19250832&isPlaying=false&startTime=0)

+Feel free to comment and let me know if you see any issues or if you want to contribute to this repository.

 ### 🛠️ Core Features